jubishop/Tusk/README.md

   - **`<account-id>`**:  This is your Epic name.
   - **`[platform]`**: This should be `epic`.
   - ***Example***: If your Epic name is `jubishop`, you'd register with: `!register jubishop epic`
-  - If your Gamertag contains spaces, wrap it in quotes: `!register "My Name" epic`
+  - If your Epic name contains spaces, wrap it in quotes: `!register "My Name" epic`

 - **Switch**:  Sorry, Switch is not yet supported.